 In September 2013, the Oregon School-Based Health Center (SBHC) State Program Office (SPO) awarded twelve planning grants to explore and plan for SBHCs in nine counties.
 Nine communities were awarded Phase I grants (2 year planning timeline) and three were awarded Advance Phase grants (1 year planning timeline).

 Phase II extends from July 1, 2014 to June 30, 2015.
 Counties will receive $60,000/site to execute their strategic plan to establish a new SBHC in their community.
 Each planning site will be required to successfully achieve State certification of their new center by Spring 2015.
 Upon successful completion of certification, the center will enter the State SBHC Funding Formula July 1, 2015.

-The seven Phase II planning sites are located in six counties.
-A seventh county ^ will continue to conduct Phase I planning activities.
+The six Phase II planning sites are located in five counties.
+A sixth county ^ will continue to conduct Phase I planning activities.
 Two of the counties currently do not have any certified SBHCs *.